corvusMidnight/cometaNLP/README.md

 # Static methods

 The COMETA module offers a set of `@staticmethods` that can be used independently from its main class methods:

 - `load`

-    ""A method that reads .csv and .tsv files.
+        """A method that reads .csv and .tsv files.

         Args: